Couldn't Everybody Type in Random Private Keys and Steal Funds?

 Of course, this all assumes that keys are generated in a truly random way and with sufficient entropy.
 The keys generated here meet that criteria, as do Jaxx and Mist / Geth.
 The Ethereum wallets are also all pretty good.
 Keys generated by brainwallets are not good enough, as a person's brain is not capable of creating a truly random seed.
 There have been a number of other issues regarding lack of entropy or seeds not being generated in a truly random way in Bitcoin-land, but that's a separate issue that can wait for another day.

-- BIP-39s (mnemonic phrases & Ledger hardware wallets)
+- BIP-39s (Secret Recovery Phrases & Ledger hardware wallets)

 - How does it ensure that it doesn't give different people the same key?